 Minor in Deaf Studies

 The Deaf Studies minor offers training in American Sign Language and knowledge of the American Deaf Community.
-These skills can enhance your undergraduate eductation and may be applied to various settings such as education, human services, social work, health care, counseling, and many others.
-The Deaf Studies minor will also provide specific ASL skills necessary to apply to graduate programs such as Deaf Education, ASL linguistics, rehabilitation counseling, and more.
+These skills can enhance a student's undergraduate education and may be applied to various settings such as education, human services, social work, health care, and counseling.
+The Deaf Studies minor also will provide specific ASL skills necessary to apply to graduate programs such as Deaf Education, ASL linguistics, and rehabilitation counseling.

 Note: Some of these courses have prerequisites -- see course list.

 ASL 402 Advanced American Sign Language II

 One of the following courses:

 ASL 417 Deaf Art, Film, and Theatre in ASL

 LIN 310 Signs of Language in the Brain

 LIN 395 Research Internship